 Christopher P. Smith, Jr. is the Managing Partner of Meyer, Unkovic & Scott.
-He is also a member of the firm’s Real Estate & Lending Practice Group and Creditors’ Rights & Bankruptcy Practice Group, and the firm’s COVID-19 Small Business Relief Group.
+He is also a member of the firm’s Real Estate & Lending Practice Group, Creditors’ Rights & Bankruptcy Practice Group, and the firm’s COVID-19 Small Business Relief Group.

 Chris represents lenders, borrowers, purchasers, sellers, landlords, tenants, and property owners in connection with all aspects of a real estate transaction.
 Specifically, Chris has closed numerous transactions involving office buildings, shopping centers, manufacturing facilities, apartment complexes, and planned community projects.
 Chris also represents both landlords and tenants in the leasing of office, retail, residential, and industrial projects.
 In connection with such transactions, he often advises on entity formation, construction contracts, financing terms, condominium and other planned community issues, and land use and zoning matters.

 Chris also represents secured and unsecured creditors in Chapters 7, 11 and 13 of the Bankruptcy Code.
 He handles foreclosures and workouts for commercial lenders both in advance of and during bankruptcy.
 Chris has handled multiple preference actions for creditors along with counseling clients on general bankruptcy issues including, assumption and rejection of leases, reliefs from the automatic stay, and proofs of claims.

 - A non-profit corporation that assists in the housing needs for the disabled.

 - Notre Dame Alumni Club of Pittsburgh, Member